Cooter’s Dukes of Hazzard Museum

 Cost: Free to visit, small charge to pose inside the General Lee

-Time needed to enjoy: 30 minutes
+Time needed: 30 minutes

 The museum has all sorts of memorabilia, merchandise and actual vehicles from the show.
 It’s great because I think most people who grew up in that era have some memory of the Good Ol’ Boys.
 I’m pretty sure I had a Hazzard lunch box.

-Sitting outside is the General Lee itself.
-You can get your picture taken inside the vehicle for an extra charge – I think it was $10 when I visited.
+Sitting outside is the General Lee itself, the 1969 Dodge Charger from the show.
+You can get your picture taken inside the vehicle for an extra charge – see pricing info below.

 So rather than ruffle any feathers I just left the camera in the car.
 Ok, I admit it, I dropped the ball on this one.
 I was young and foolish.
 Don’t worry, it won’t happen again.